Registration for People of Color and Indigenous People will open at 12pm CST on Saturday, September 16th.

-Q: What’s this with early registration, where it isn’t open to everyone right away?
+Q: What’s this with early registration starting September 16, where it isn’t open to everyone right away?

-A: As we deepen our understandings of access, we have implemented an early registration period open only to people of color and indigenous people of the Americas as a way to expand the accessibility and hospitality of camp to those with certain marginalized experiences.
-For the first 5 days of registration (in 2016 this was from Sept 12 – Sept 17 at 12pm CST), we invited only people of color and indigenous people of the Americas to register.
+A: As we deepen our understandings of access, we have implemented an early registration period open only to people of color and indigenous peoples as a way to expand the accessibility and hospitality of camp to those with certain marginalized experiences.
+For the first 7 days of registration we invite only people of color and indigenous people of the Americas to register.
 If you registered during this early time and are attending camp with someone who will be there for support, they too should have registered early.

-Registration opened to everyone on Sept 17 at 12pm CST.
+Registration opens to everyone on Sept 23 at 12pm CST.

 We acknowledge that we are practicing magic on colonized land and this change in registration (started for 2016 camp) is one small way we can confront systems of racism and inequity.
-Our camp community numbers around 80 people.
+Our camp community numbers around 100 people.
 We see and appreciate the diversity of age, class, gender identity, gender expression, ability, and sexual orientation in our Winter Witchcamp community.
-We also see that we have less diversity in terms of racial and cultural heritage backgrounds as we are a community of mostly white people of European descent.
+We also see that we have less diversity in terms of racial and cultural heritage backgrounds than we would want.
 We listen with open hearts to hear what more we can learn during these changes.

 Q. Since you aren’t using PayPal, how do I pay using my credit or debit card?